My Research

 Mortensen, T., Hull, K., & Boling, K. S. (2017).
 Really Social Disaster: An examination of photo sharing on twitter during the #SCFlood.
 Visual Communication Quarterly, 24(4), 219-229.
 DOI:10.1080/15551393.2017.1388704

-Boling, K. S. (Accepted for publication).
-Podcasting Pedagogy: The power of sound, participation, and marginalized voices in a virtual classroom.
-Accepted as a book chapter in Podcast Studies: Practice into Theory, Theory into Practice.
+Boling, K. S. (In press).
+Podcasting Pedagogy: The power of sound, participation, and marginalized voices in a virtual classroom in Podcast Studies: Practice into Theory, Theory into Practice.

 Hull, K., & Boling, K. S. (2018).
 “I was very intoxicated”: An Examination of the Image-Repair Discourse of Ryan Lochte Following the 2016 Olympics in Case Studies in Sport Communication: You Make the Call.